Wynyard, Tasmania: Inglis River

 Wynyard is located around the mouth of the Inglis River, which extends approximately 61 kilometres to the Campbell Ranges near Takone.

 Table Cape

 Table Cape is a volcanic plug located about 4 km north of Wynyard, the northern and eastern faces of the geological feature rise steeply from Bass Strait to a height of approximately 170 metres (560 ft) above sea level.
 The area is renowned for the annual flowering of tulips during spring and accompanying tulip festival.
-Situated on the edge of Table Cape is the heritage-listed Table Cape Lighthouse which remains in operation today.
-The lighthouse stands about 25 m tall and has a maximum nautical range of 16 nmi.
+Situated on the edge of Table Cape is the heritage-listed Table Cape Lighthouse, which remains in operation today.
+The lighthouse stands about 25 m tall and has a maximum range of 16 nmi.

 Climate

+Wynyard has an oceanic climate (Köppen: Cfb), with very mild, relatively dry summers and cool, rainy winters.
+Average maxima vary from 21.8 C in January and February to 12.8 C in July while average minima fluctuate between 11.6 C in February and 3.6 C in July.

+Mean average annual precipitation is moderate: 987.8 mm, but is frequent: spread between 179.5 precipitation days.
+The town is not very sunny, with 147.6 cloudy days and only 45.9 clear days per annum.
+Extreme temperatures have ranged from 35.1 C on 31 January 2009 to -4.0 C on 6 July 2024.
+Sunshine data was sourced from Elliott, a rural locality 10.2 km southeast of Wynyard.